denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 included.

 ### General-purpose registers
-(Note: This section has been adapted from the book to be more relevant to the x86-64 architecture.
+(Note: This section has been adapted from the other sources to be more relevant to the x86-64 architecture.
 Sources used for this information includes the [x86 Assembly Wikibook](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) and the [AMD64 Architecture Programmer's Manual, Volume 3: General-Purpose and System Instructions](https://www.amd.com/system/files/TechDocs/24594.pdf), specifically the "Registers"